 We are fortunate to live in a very central place like Matunga Road (Western Line) in Mumbai.

-Previously, after returning from US my daughter, Preeti, who is a veterinary doctor stayed in this cosy flat till her marriage and moving to Toronto.
+Previously, after returning from the US my daughter, Preeti, who is a veterinary doctor stayed in this cozy flat till her marriage and moved to Toronto.
 She designed the whole place.
-The first few snaps are when only she was staying there & used to run a home bakery unit as a hobby & passion.
+The first few snaps are from when she was staying there & used to run a home bakery unit as a hobby & passion.